-Casey ensures that all personnel going into the field are safety tested, background checked, and that they have the appropriate personal protective equipment (PPE).
+Zielie ensures that all personnel going into the field are safety tested, background checked, and that they have the appropriate personal protective equipment (PPE).
 She is trained and responsible for OSHA Recordkeeping and First Report of Injury.
 (Note: IPM’s safety record has been perfect since inception, and continuing this record is everybody’s responsibility.)

-Casey is a long time volunteer and past board member of the SPCA of East Texas.
+Zielie is a long time volunteer and past board member of the SPCA of East Texas.

 Scott Baker has over 25 years of experience in the engineering, procurement, and construction management industry.
 His responsibilities at IPM include supervising in-house project managers and supporting business development.